 The web is constantly changing, constantly evolving.
-While this growth is predominantly good, we shouldn’t forget the possibility of a malevolent behavior from some of the users.
+While this growth is predominantly good, we shouldn’t forget the possibility of malevolent behavior from some of the users.
 That is why, when building a WordPress website, we should consider not only the creation per se but how we’ll secure our creation.

-Security on the web is a major concern, for everyone involved, which makes it a concern to every one of us.
+Security on the web is a major concern, for everyone involved, which makes it a concern for every one of us.
 In Western Civilization, most people are connected to the internet in one way or another.
 If we are not using the internet personally, we are using the services of banks, that are inevitably connected to the internet.
 Thus, our money is at risk, even if we are not connected directly to the internet.

 As stats are showing, 95% of the people in North America, and 85.2% in Europe are connected to the Internet.
 And as the numbers are going down, we are moving through regions like Australia, Latin America, and the Middle East.
 Even if the number of web users in these regions is not that high, we can expect that to change in the next few years.